s-victor/TinyPedal/docs/customizations.md

 It is not required to quit APP before editing, but any changes will only take effect after restarted APP.

-To make changes, editing values on the right side of colon.
+To make changes, editing `values` on the right side of colon.

 Do not modify anything (keys) on the left side of colon, any changes to those keys will cause config file to be reverted back to default setting.
-To avoid losing setting, make a backup before editing.

 If TinyPedal fails to launch after editing config.json, check JSON file for typo error or invalid values; or delete `config.json` to let APP generate a new default file.

+## Backup file
+TinyPedal will automatically create a backup file (with time stamp suffix) if it detects invalid setting (keys), and a new default `config.json` will be generated.

+A newer released version may also invalidate some old setting and create backup file this way.

 ## Editing Notes